-Siberian huskies are active working dogs and they need to exercise and play.
-If your dog is bored, he might start eating grass, plants, dig or destroy stuff.
+Siberian huskies are active working dogs, and they need to exercise and play.
+If your dog is bored, he might start eating grass, plants, digging, or destroying stuff.
 If this is the case, play with your Siberian husky more.
 Walking, jogging, or running with your Siberian husky are activities that will benefit you both.
 Also, keep your Siberian husky’s mind sharp by teaching him new tricks.
 Reward him with some fruits during the training session.
-Fruits and veggies bring more fiber in his diet.
+Fruits and veggies bring more fiber to his diet.
 If you don’t feel like running, play fetch with your Siberian husky.
-Running and bringing a ball or a toy will get him tired and you will both have a lot of fun.
+Running and bringing a ball or a toy will get him tired, and you will both have a lot of fun.

 Your Siberian husky puppy shouldn’t eat grass

 Puppies, especially during the teething period, want to nibble and chew everything.
 The grass is no exception.
 Keep a close look at your puppy, and don’t let him chew and eat grass or leaves because it can lead to a blockage.